 I know how wedding planning works, and I’m fully aware that often it all comes down to price.
 In my years in the photography industry, I’ve begun explaining to my friends the price brackets of photography the following way:

 Level 1: $1,000-2,500: So many photographers fall into this bracket.
-Some whose work could easily be level 2 but choose to keep lower pricing to be more accessible, and some who have never shot a wedding before.
+Some whose work is great, and some who have never shot a wedding before.
 So don’t just look at the price and say “they must be good”- evaluate them on all levels to get the best bang for your buck.

 Level 2: $3,000-$5,000: 3+ years of experience.
 They work full-time as a photographer and their workflow shows it.
 They are consistent in style and service and shoot higher-end weddings.